 AArk has offered grants since 2009 and in the past these have been predominantly seed grants, for newly created ex situ programs, for species that have been assessed as in need of urgent ex situ rescue.
 While applications are welcomed from all countries, this year we are especially keen to see applications to work with species identified for ex situ rescue during the recent Conservation Needs Assessments in Argentina and Brazil.
 We are also keen to see applications for extension grants from any existing ex situ program.

-We will be accepting Project Outline (see below) funding applications for the following types of grants from 1st March 2019:
+We will be accepting funding applications for the following types of grants from 15th March 2022:

 Our grants are intended to support conservation projects for amphibian species that cannot currently be saved in the wild, with a focus on ex situ actions, and in partnership with appropriate field activities.
 Preference will be given to projects for species which have been assessed as in need of ex situ rescue or research work, either as a recommendation from a Conservation Needs Assessment (www.conservationneeds.org) or a similar, national assessment process.